- We picked our favorite vegetarian restaurant in vegetarian-friendly cities

 With more than 130 vegetarian-centric restaurants, spicy vegetarian curry houses are as plentiful as pubs offering fish and chips.

-Nowadays, even pubs are serving meatless cuisine and raw food -- notable newcomer Redemption is an example.
+Nowadays, even pubs are serving meatless cuisine and raw food.

 We recommend: Arguably London's most well known vegetarian restaurant, Food for Thought in Covent Garden serves everything from Mexican to Indian dishes, cheese and dill scones to quiches.